Irilith/Lbt-Management/README.md

 _**Lbt**_ stands for Library BitTorrent, _**Lbt**_ also may stands for Liberty.
 This tool was developed for personal use and may not function as expected for other person (you).

+## What it do

+The tool will rename parent folder where you put your ebook for example, when you download a torrent, with folder (subfolder in qbit) it will be similar to this: `Title [Publisher] [Uploader]`, usually i have to rename to `Title` only to keep the directory organization, but, im lazy to do it everytime so, i make this its will turn `Title [Publisher] [Uploader]` to `Title`, but the file will remain the Publisher and Uploader

 ## Support

 | Software     |